tucna/Olorios/README.md

   <em>The flickering is not a bug but "feature" - scene rendering is VERY unoptimized and computational heavy.</em>
 </p>

-- Sources codes are in Czech language.
+- Source code is in Czech language.
 - Binaries can be run using [DOSBox](https://www.dosbox.com/)

 There are three `exe` files included: